Mentoring

 Is there a fee for mentoring?

 Yes.
 Like most Domestic Mentors, Rob charges a fee for the mentoring process.
-There is an initial flat fee of $1,500 that covers onboarding, paperwork, shadowing two mediations, and co-mediating two sessions.
-For the final two sessions, in which the mentee runs the mediation and Rob observes, the Mentee pays Rob his standard hourly rate for any time spent.
+A flat fee of $1,950 covers onboarding, all paperwork, shadowing two mediations, co-mediating two sessions, and the two sessions in which Rob observes.
+Half is due at the beginning of the process and half at the end.

 Is business coaching included?